-Are You Ready to Be a Single Mother?
+Are You Ready to Face challenges of Being a Single Mother?

 Yes, two-parent households remain the majority of situations for children in this country.
 But single-parent households are anything but unusual and certainly don’t have the same stigma that they had even just 20 or 30 years ago.